cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 Hence, there are three options:

-1. **Using Your Resources:** Researching the issue using documentation in R, vignettes online, discussion forums, etc.
+1. **Using Your Resources:** Researching the issue using built-in documentation in R, online vignettes, demos, and galleries, discussion forums, repositories, etc.
-2. **Posting on GitHub Issues:** Asking a question by providing a very specific set of details, like a reproducible example.
+2. **Posting on GitHub Issues:** Asking a question by providing a very specific set of details, like dummy data and a reproducible code example.
 3. **Scheduling Office Hours:** Meeting with the professor when all else fails.

 <br>